JefTek/msgraph-sdk-powershell/src/Security/Security/docs/v1.0/Update-MgSecuritySecureScore.md

 # Update-MgSecuritySecureScore

 ## SYNOPSIS
-Update the navigation property secureScores in Security
+Update the navigation property secureScores in security

 ## SYNTAX